USAMRICD-UW-Fred-Hutch-Cancer-Research/Correos-Security-Firewall-CSF/docs/docs/insiders/sponsors.md

     - sponsor
 ---

-A big thank you to everyone who has sponsored ConfigServer Security & Firewall!
+A big thank you to everyone who has sponsored Correo's Security Firewall!

 Want to be featured on our Sponsor list and join the **Insiders Program**?
 Learn more about our [Insiders](../insiders/index.md) program.